Bitcoin, Cryptocurrency and Taxes? It's Reality!

 Crypto's Time Has Finally Come

-It's hard to believe that Bitcoin is now ten years old!
+It's hard to believe that Bitcoin is now over ten years old!
 The crypto world has changed a lot in the last ten years.
 It's changed a lot in the last ten months for that matter!
 One of those changes has been the realization that cryptocurrency transactions should, in fact, be included when you file your taxes.
+For the first time starting on tax returns filed in 2020, the IRS now specifically asks if you've made any digital currency transactions in the past year.

 The 2017 IRS case against a top crypto exchange, Coinbase, highlights the fact that exchanging cryptocurrencies might not be as anonymous as we hoped it was.
 The courts required Coinbase to provide the IRS with details regarding their users' cryptocurrency transactions.
 Not only was Coinbase required to provide their users' transaction details, but they were also required to provide that information going back all the way to 2013!
 It stands to reason, that this may be the tip of the iceberg as far as exchanges being required to retroactively report client data to the IRS.